It Doesn’t Matter How Often You Repeat These Things, They Are Simply Not True

-I’ve probably mentioned this dozens of times before, but I’ve been an atheist for every second of my life.
-Some of you have doled out some head-inflating compliments telling me that I look like I am in my mid-twenties, but the reality is, I’ll be 38 next month which makes as many years of straight up, unadulterated atheism.
+I’ve probably mentioned this a few dozen times before, but I’ve been an atheist for every second of my life.
+Some of you have doled out some head-inflating compliments telling me that I look like I am in my mid-twenties, but the reality is, I’ll be 38 next month which makes as many years of straight-up, unadulterated atheism.
 I am an atheist relic, a godless oldtimer, a pasty, old, hellbound fart.
-I have reveled in godlessness longer than most of you have been potty trained.
+I have revelled in godlessness longer than most of you have been potty trained.

 I know what it means to be an atheist.
 I have never, ever not been one.

 So, it is with great irritation that I must field ignorant comments from religious users who find me on social media and insist they know better than I do what being an atheist is all about.
 Some of them are honest misconceptions.
 Others refuse to hear the truth, and most are trolls just trying to get a reaction.

 Here are some of the lowlights of these conversations:

 Atheism is a religion: